 The program originated from the USDA Federal Procurement Program, which was established to encourage federal agencies to procure materials and products with biobased content.
 The Voluntary Labeling Program is aimed to help consumers make more informed purchases in a more sustainable and renewable conscious market.
 There are currently 97 product categories detailed by the USDA under the program, which can be divided by their functions.

 To apply to the program, applicants must submit all the required product information along with the ASTM D6866 testing results.
 Successful applications can display the USDA Certified Biobased Label on their products.

-ISO/IEC 17025:2005-accredited and ISO 9001 conformant Beta Analytic provides fast high-quality biobased testing according to ASTM D6866 in accordance with the requirements set out by the USDA BioPreferred Voluntary Labeling Program.
-Results are reported in 5-7 business days.
-A priority service is available for results required in 4 business days or less.
+ISO/IEC 17025:2017-accredited and ISO 9001 conformant Beta Analytic provides fast high-quality biobased testing according to ASTM D6866 in accordance with the requirements set out by the USDA BioPreferred Voluntary Labeling Program.

 In 2004, Beta Analytic joined the American Society for Testing Materials (ASTM) Subcommittee D20.96 as co-author of ASTM D6866 for biobased content analysis.
 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.

 All inquiries about the program should be sent to the USDA.
 The lab welcomes inquiries on how to submit samples for testing as part of the Biopreferred Voluntary Labeling Program.
 For inquiries, please contact the lab.